 By 1862, the chapel was once again in service, but this time under the jurisdiction of the Scottish Episcopal Church.

-As time went on and the chapel was brought back to life, details of the masonry emerged and speculation grew on its history.
+As time went on and the chapel was brought back to life, details of the masonry emerged and speculation grew about its history.

-The unique intricate carvings and the stories of what lie beneath the chapel caused people to wonder if the Chapel had connections to the Free Masons or Knights Templar.
+The unique intricate carvings and the stories of what lay beneath the chapel caused people to wonder if the Chapel had connections to the Free Masons or Knights Templar.

 The details are pretty intricate and were not placed there without purpose.
 St. Claire wanted to make sure that those who saw them paid attention to them.